-You might spend a good part of your life doing crunches and oblique exercises.
+You might spend a good part of your life doing 1000 crunches a day, oblique workouts or other essential core exercises.
 But if you still do not have a visible ten pack, point to the sky and blame genetics.
 You have to be born with them.

 What Options Do I Have if I Want to Get 10-Pack Abs